JerryJiaGit/facenet_trt/README.md

 | tensorrt network FP16  | 10.54711 ms |

-*Note: INT8 not implemented due to some issues which may same as https://github.com/tensorflow/tensorflow/issues/22854 *Note: The result is based on savedmodel file, for checkpoints frozen graph, has no runtime improvement, that may be a bug, still working on it.
+*Note: INT8 not implemented due to some issues which may same as https://github.com/tensorflow/tensorflow/issues/22854 *Note: The result is based on savedmodel file, for checkpoints frozen graph, it has similar result.

 TensorRT 5 result
 Similar to TRT4 but the runtime improvement with savedmodel is about 11.89% on GV100.